The Knot and WeddingWire (AKA WeddingPro) is the biggest wedding industry advertising platform.

 Why do my wedding vendor clients no longer pay for The Knot advertising?

-Many wedding venue and wedding business/vendors that I work with are members of the Knot, but none of my clients pay for The Knot.
+Many wedding venue and wedding businesses/vendors I work with are members of the Knot, but none of my clients pay for The Knot.
 Why?
-It’s pricy and produces poor-quality leads.
+It’s pricey and produces poor-quality leads.

 Once we started working together and increasing their SEO/SEM and leads from Google Ads, they did not need to spend thousands of dollars and countless hours on The Knot and WeddingWire.
 All of my clients still keep a free listing for backlinks, though.